 Watch: The learning and teaching experience

 You will study the theories and practice of event management, which will be underpinned by marketing, project management, leadership and tourism modules.
-As part of the course, you will also study the various sectors of the event industry, develop knowledge of the significance of different types of events and festivals, and have the opportunity to investigate particular events that interest you.
+As part of the course, you will also study the various sectors of the event industry, develop knowledge of the significance of different types of events and festivals, and be given the opportunity to investigate particular events that interest you.

 The Postgraduate Certificate is made up of the following four core modules.

-- Meeting Customer Needs introduces you to marketing and operations management knowledge, in the context of understanding customer needs and fulfilling those needs in ways that offer greatest value to customers and organisations.
+- Meeting Customer Needs introduces you to marketing and operations management knowledge, in the context of understanding customer needs and fulfilling those needs in ways that offer the greatest value to customers and organisations.